 Websites are usually set up to provide information about your business to potential clients.
 One of the reasons your business needs a website is that it is a great channel for marketing your brand, the products you sell and the services you offer.
 Usually, you should put up content that are educative, informative and point potential customers to what your business has to offer them.
 You can do this by sharing content like videos, articles, photos and more.

-Asides the regular content you put up on your website, you need to pay attention to building content for your legal pages.
+Asides from the regular content you put up on your website, you need to pay attention to building content for your website’s legal pages.

 These pages are standard pages that should be visible to anyone who visits your website.
 They help users understand the laws guiding their use of your website and the laws binding your website content.

 Some examples are disclaimers, terms and conditions, privacy policies, cookie policies, trademarks and more.

 This article will explore 6 essential legal pages for blogs and basic tips for writing them.